So you’ve got your puppy and don’t know what to do next.

 Dinner Time – 3:00 pm

-About time for some good food!
+About time for some good food to be added to your puppy’s daily schedule!
 At the start, they’ll probably go crazy for their kibble, so put it in a puzzle feeder again to avoid them getting sick.

 Toilet Break – 3:15 pm